 \subsection{Models}

-We used linear and MLP models for MNIST, Fashion-MNIST and Kuzushiji-MNIST datasets, ConvNet model for CIFAR-10 dataset.
-The linear model refers to a $d$-$10$ linear function, where $d$ is input size.
-MLP is 5-layer perceptron $d$-$300$-$300$-$300$-$300$-$10$ model with ReLU activation.
-Each dense layers are followed by Batch normalization.
-ConvNet architecute is discribed in Table 5.
-We add $1e-5$ weight decay to each model.
+We used linear and MLP models for MNIST, Fashion-MNIST, Kuzushiji-MNIST, and ConvNet and ResNet models for the CIFAR-10 dataset.
+The linear model refers to a $d$–$10$ linear function, where $d$ represents the input size.
+The MLP was a 5-layer perceptron $d$–$300$–$300$–$300$–$300$–$10$ with ReLU activation.
+Each dense layer was subjected to batch normalization.
+The ConvNet architecture is described in \cref{tab:convnet}.